alumni_lookup

 Element Default

-Border radius rounded-lg for inputs, rounded-xl for cards
+Border radius rounded-lg for inputs, sm:rounded-lg for admin cards

 Borders Low-contrast (border-gray-200), avoid heavy outlines